Are Slugs edible? What about Snails?

 So, we know slugs are edible, unless they been feeding on some poisonous plant.
 Ray Mears, best known of the professional bush crafters, does not recommend eating slugs because they often feed on mushrooms, and most of them are toxic, and Mears is an expert on edible mushrooms.

-To avoid getting mushroom poison from a slug it is usual to either starve the slug before eating or feed them (and snails) for several days before serving them up.
+To avoid getting mushroom poison from a slug it is usual to either starve the slug before eating or feed them for several days before serving them up.
 The Romans used to fatten their snails with meal and wine until they got huge and tasty.
 In Italy they are sometimes kept in bran for several days before eating.
 In many places in Europe people have home-made snail-preserves, or escargotieres, little corners of gardens enclosed with boards and netted over the top.
 In these enclosures hundreds of snails are kept and fed vegetables and herbs to flavor them.
 The same could be done with slugs.

 Before I move on to cooking snails, how do you collect them, other than snorkeling?
 Do what those who capture snails to get rid of them do: Trap them.
 There are two simple traps.
 Take a small crayfish trap and either lay it in the water/reeds half in the water, half out.
 Or in deeper water arrange the tap vertically half in, half out of the water.
 Surprisingly traps work with or without bait.
 The second trap looks like an old tire with a grate in the middle and a stake through it.
 Imagine the grate slightly smaller than the opening and set a couple of inches lower as well.
 The snail crawls over the tire, on to the grate then off the grate into the trap below.
 This should be done in water just reaching the top of the tire.
 An inexpensive alternative is a plastic oil drip pan with the grate cut smaller than the opening and a piece of PVC put through it and the pan to hold it at the right height.